Prelude <> Nov/Dec 2019 <> January 2020 <> February <> March <> April <> May <> June <> July <> August <> September <> Source Data

 May 25

-While discussing whether the U.S. economy might recover this fall after the coronavirus downturn, Kevin Hassett states: “Our capital stock hasn’t been destroyed, our human capital stock is ready to get back to work, and so there are lots of reasons to believe that we can get going way faster than we have in previous crises,” Kevin Hassett also calls the requests for additional federal funding for states “absurd” and “radical.”
+While discussing whether the U.S. economy might recover this fall after the coronavirus downturn, states: “Our capital stock hasn’t been destroyed, our human capital stock is ready to get back to work, and so there are lots of reasons to believe that we can get going way faster than we have in previous crises,” also calls the requests for additional federal funding for states “absurd” and “radical.”

 The nation’s rental car companies are in deep trouble, which also means trouble for auto manufacturers.
 During normal times rental car companies account for 10% or more of US new car sales — an estimated 1.7 million to 1.9 million cars purchases last year.
 Rental car companies get two-thirds of their revenue from airport locations.
 With airline travel is down 94% in April and May there are far fewer people needing to rent cars.